Patient Outcomes

 We provide continual education and training to all our caregivers to ensure we keep our infection rate well below the national target.

 The graph below shows the number of patients that developed a hospital acquired Staphylococcus Aureus Bacteraemia (SAB) infection.
-The Mulgrave Private rate is significantly lower (better) than the industry benchmark.
 Mulgrave Private has a number of risk mitigation strategies in place to reduce the risk of transmission of Health Care Associated Infections.

 The most valuable prevention is for everyone to wash their hands, patients, visitors and health professionals alike.